google/hat-backup/README.md

 Warning: This project does currently NOT support security or privacy.

-## Status
-This software is pre-alpha and should be considered severely unstable.

-This software should not be considered ready for any use; the code is currently provided for development and experimentation purposes only.

 ## Project
 The goal of hat is to provide a backend-agnostic snapshotting backup system, complete with deduplication of file blocks and efficient navigation of backed up